neillarkin/webshop/README.md

 * Functionality to display how many items are currently in stock
 * Notify users when their wishlist item comes back in stock

-## Relational database
-The app uses MongoDB to store three collections called games, developers and years.
-GridFS is used to create two more collections (fs.files & fs.chunks) are used to store image files.
-The app uses a one-to-many relationship between games and artists(developers).
-One game can have many artists.
-Each artists’ Object ID is intended to be used as a foreign key in each game document.

 ## Technologies
 The application was built using collection of modern technologies: